mattermost/docs/source/process/training.rst

 Meeting Agenda:

-- **Ice-breaker** - see Meeting Elements > Ice-breaker below for examples
+- **Ice-breaker:** See **Meeting Elements > Ice-breaker** below for examples.
-- **Release updates** - Overview of current release status
+- **Release updates:** Overview of current release status.
-- **Announcements** - Short announcements that the entire team needs to know about
+- **Announcements:** Short announcements that the entire team needs to know about.
-- **Demos** - Team members show highlights of what's been completed this week.
-Relevant follow-ups noted
+- **Demos:** Team members show highlights of what's been completed this week.
+Relevant follow-ups noted.
-- **Blind spots, Inspiration, Knowledge Share** - Colleagues share areas of concern and ask questions.
-Proposals for items that have already been discussed outside of the meeting can also be queued here
+- **Blind spots, Inspiration, Knowledge Share:** Colleagues share areas of concern and ask questions.
+Proposals for items that have already been discussed outside of the meeting can also be queued here.

 Post Meeting: